Social computing

 Social computing is an area of computer science that is concerned with the intersection of social behavior and computational systems.
-It is based on creating or recreating social conventions and social contexts through the use of software and technology.
-Thus, blogs, email, instant messaging, social network services, wikis, social bookmarking and other instances of what is often called social software illustrate ideas from social computing.
+It is based on creating or fostering existing social conventions and social contexts through the use of software and technology.
+Blogs, email, instant messaging, social network services, wikis, social bookmarking and other instances of what is often called social software illustrate ideas from social computing.
+The rise in social computing is attributed to the prevalence of personal devices and increased overall computing power.
+This enables a growing number of users to participate in sharing content and interact with another.

 History

-Social computing begins with the observation that humans—and human behavior—are profoundly social.
-From birth, humans orient to one another, and as they grow, they develop abilities for interacting with each other.
-This ranges from expression and gesture to spoken and written language.
-As a consequence, people are remarkably sensitive to the behavior of those around them and make countless decisions that are shaped by their social context.
-Whether it's wrapping up a talk when the audience starts fidgeting, choosing the crowded restaurant over the nearly deserted one, or crossing the street against the light because everyone else is doing so, social information provides a basis for inferences, planning, and coordinating activity.
+Humans—and human behavior—are profoundly social.
+Humans tend to orient to one another and develop abilities to interact with each other and other species.
+This ranges from expression and gesture through spoken, written, and body language.
+Humans are influenced by the behavior of those around them and can rely on social context and cues to make decisions.
+An example of a behavior relying on social contexts is applauding at the end of the play.
+This is based off the context that the show ended, and other audience members are applauding.
+Social information provides a basis for inferences, planning, and coordinating activity.

-The premise of 'Social Computing' is that it is possible to design digital systems that support useful functionality by making socially produced information available to their users.
+The term appeared in the mid 1990s after technology advancements and development of the web.In 1994, the concept of social computing was first proposed by Schuler [1].
+He thought, "Social computing is a computing application, with software as the medium or focus of social relationships."The premise of 'Social Computing' is that it is possible to design digital systems that support useful functionality by making socially produced information available to their users.
 This information may be provided directly, as when systems show the number of users who have rated a review as helpful or not.
 Or the information may be provided after being filtered and aggregated, as is done when systems recommend a product based on what else people with similar purchase history have purchased.
 Alternatively, the information may be provided indirectly, as is the case with Google's page rank algorithms which orders search results based on the number of pages that (recursively) point to them.
 In all of these cases, information that is produced by a group of people is used to provide or enhance the functioning of a system.
 Social computing is concerned with systems of this sort and the mechanisms and principles that underlie them.

 Social computing can be defined as follows: